arnaldpuy/uncertainy_irrigation_modelling/README.md

 ### Data

 This repository contains the data and files produced in this study.
+The file with ''current'' compiles studies whose water estimates are either historical or current.
+The file with ```projected'' include studies which project water-related variables into the future.

+* `references_current.xlsx`
+* `references_projected.xlsx`

 ### Code